richardslab/EXWAS_pipeline/README.md

   * Other required programs (plink, tabix, etc) are listed in proj_config_template.yml

 ## stuff to figure out...Ordered from most to least important

-Modify the ExWAS part so finds the proper annotatin ofile based on wildcard.
+**Modify the ExWAS part so finds the proper annotatin ofile based on wildcard.**

-Add validation checks for configuration format with informative errors
+**Add validation checks for configuration format with informative errors**

+**simplify config file for specifying masks**

-Figure out how to put the conda environment in a docker/singularity and run with those image.
+**Figure out how to put the conda environment in a docker/singularity and run with those image.**
   * how to run one container (the vep container) inside another container (the workflow container)????

-Parameters are specified in 2 files right now.
+**Parameters are specified in 2 files right now.**
   * nextflow_template.config:
     * specifies how to run nextflow in conda environment without conda, and potentially with docker, etc
     * specifies the location of the vcf files for annotation and ExWAS.